bd-iaas-us/autoSE/README.md

 ![](https://github.com/bd-iaas-us/AILint/actions/workflows/ci.yml/badge.svg)
 # AILint
+AILint is a LLM-backed developer helper. it could privide code lint and wrote a patch for simple tasks.

+# features

-AILint is a LLM-backed Linter.
-It scans a file or a git diff to identify potential code problems, and offer suggestions.
+* It scans a file or a git diff to identify potential code problems, and offer suggestions.
+* It could accept task from a description file and try to write a patch for specifiled repository.

 ## Installation